ElmoreV/TaskPlanner_javareact/notes/Thoughts.md

 It is **unfinished** when it isn't finished.

+### Supergoals/subgoals

+ Every goal *g* can have a supergoal $S$, where completing goal *g* will complete the conditions needed to satisfy *S*.
+Goal *g* can be called a subgoal of $S$.

+A goal *g* is called a subgoal of *S*, when *S* is a supergoal of *g*.

+A supergoal forms the purpose, the why of a goal.
+The subgoal shows a possible implementation or task to complete the goal.
+The idea is that if the supergoal is divided entirely in a set of subgoals, the completion of all subgoals will lead to the supergoals completion.
+This is not true when there are multiple paths to completion.

+### Finishedness and super/subtasks

 In view with supertasks/subtasks, we can make the lemma:

 ***Lemma: if a goal has no supergoal/purpose, it cannot be irrelevant.***